Aleksandar Janković: China

 He was appointed coach of the China Olympic team on 2021, but China did not take any major competition save for the friendly Dubai Cup, where China won one and lost two other matches.
 He was named the U-23 team coach for the 2022 Asian Games.

 He was named interim coach of the China senior team for the 2022 EAFF E-1 Football Championship held in Japan.
 During the tournament, with most of the squad made up of just under-23 players, China only registered a win and a goal, both against Hong Kong in a 1–0 win by Tan Long's.
 However, his China did gain an encouraging goalless draw against Japan away, which was the first time in 12 years that China did not lose to Japan in Japanese soil.

-On 24 February 2023, He was appointed new head coach of China.
+On 24 February 2023, he was appointed new head coach of China.
+At the 2023 AFC Asian Cup, he led China to its worst ever performance in their history, failing to score a single goal and won only two points at the group stages.
+Following Syria's 1–0 win over India, China were eliminated from the competition.
+Janković received significant criticism for his strategy, his choice in the selection, and his questionable options, which contributed to China's inability to score a single goal in the tournament and resulted in their eventual elimination.
+The same day, it was reported that he was fired from the position as coach of China, and had returned to his homeland for vacation, although the final decision remained to be seen.
+It was later confirmed that Janković's contract would not be extended following the failure in Qatar on 31 January 2024, and he was dismissed from the position.

 Manager

 Personal life

 Aleksandar is married and has two children.
-His father is a notable Serbian sports journalist Dobrivoje "Bobi" Janković.
+His father is a notable Serbian sports journalist Dobrivoje "Bobi" Janković (1937–2022).
 He has been dubbed as "Serbian Mourinho" due to Dejan Andjus criticism about him.